Jenny's Journeys: Educational purpose and critical reception

 Jenny's Journeys was used in schools to teach children about maps.
-Curriculum Review wrote that the game has a "sound educational purpose and an efficient method of operation."
-Creative Computing noted that the game "reinforced map reading and cognitive skills."
+Curriculum Review wrote that the game has a "sound educational purpose and an efficient method of operation".
+Creative Computing noted that the game reinforced map reading and cognitive skills.
 Educational resources for Microcomputers stated that the game makes good use of the computer's ability to create simulations.
-However, in the January 1989 edition of Computers, Thinking, and Social Studies, the education writer, Gene Edward Rooze, asserted that the game was inappropriate for social studies classes.
+In contrast, the education writer, Gene Edward Rooze, in the January 1989 edition of Computers, Thinking, and Social Studies, asserted that the game was inappropriate for social studies classes.